jing-xiang/tp/docs/UserGuide.md

 * The `LENDER` and `BORROWER(s)` should be an existing member.

 Example of usage:
+`add transaction Alice p/Bob a/10`
+OR
 `add transaction Alice p/Bob a/10 p/Charlie a/20`

 ### Listing all members: `list members`
 Shows a list of all current members in LongAh! along with their current balances.
-* Positive balance indicate that the member is owed money by member(s) in the group.
+* Positive balance indicate that the member is owed money by other member(s) in the group.
 * Negative balance indicate that the member owes money to other member(s).
 * A balance of 0 indicates that the member neither owes nor is owed money.